top of page

 Is Art Therapy Right for My Teen?

-If your teen:
+If your teenager:

-• Has difficulty verbally expressing their emotions
+• Has difficulty verbally expressing their emotions or shuts down during conversations.

-• Is resistant to talk therapy
+• Is highly resistant to traditional "talk therapy."

 Welcome to VMA Psych.